This is based on opinion. Please don't list it on a work's trope example list.

 Shaundi is heartbroken when you find her in the Zin simulation, overwhelmed with guilt over Johnny's death.
 Even worse, when Zombie Gat revives and attacks her, she's forced to grab his knife and stab him in the head over and over, screaming the entire time.
-Then Boss puts a hand on her shoulder to comfort, about as tender an expression as the gangster has ever managed, and tells her gently its not her fault.
+Then Boss puts a hand on her shoulder to comfort her, about as tender an expression as the gangster has ever managed, and tells her gently it's not her fault.

 Even though we've seen Earth get destroyed plenty of times in fiction, this game makes the literal Earth-Shattering Kaboom surprisingly harsh.
 Especially since we see Oleg and Josh Birk having a friendly chat moments before.

 The terrified screaming you hear when it happens helps sell the horror.

 Pretty much all of Gat's simulation and subsequent audio logs are this.
 This is a man who kills for fun, who finds murder to be the best solution in every circumstance, but when he talks about the people he's lost, he hesitates.
 When he mentions Aisha's name, he pauses for almost a full minute, unable to continue.

 The Boss' reaction when they're in the simulation with him.
 They're simultaneously happy to be fighting alongside their friend again and horrified at what they know is coming.
 Even through the Stylistic Suck speech synthesizers you can hear the pain in the Boss' voice as they try to tell him "she'sgone, man," or beg "Pleaseman, don't go in there..."

 What's worse if you listen to the audio logs Johnny knew he would never be able to save Aisha.
 But despite knowing he would always fail, that it was impossible to win, he would NEVERstop trying for her and if the Boss hadn't have come when they did... best not to think about.